centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

 - You must be in possession of your unique token that allows you to send data to our platform.
 This token is provided to you by our Support team.

-## Installing the Agent
+## Installing Helios

-All Centreon components you wish to monitor (Central, Poller, Remote Server, Database, etc.) must each have an Agent installed on their host machine.
+All Centreon components you wish to monitor (Central, Poller, Remote Server, Database, etc.) must each have Helios installed on their host machine.

 ### On a Centreon Central Server

-1. Install the Agent:
+1. Install Helios:

     ```
     dnf install centreon-agent
     ```

-2. If this is the first time you are installing the Agent on the server, generate the yaml configuration file with the following Shell command:
+2. If this is the first time you are installing Helios on the server, generate the yaml configuration file with the following Shell command:

-    >You need to carry out this step only if the Agent has not been previously configured, otherwise you will overwrite your previous configuration.
+    >You need to carry out this step only if Helios has not been previously configured, otherwise you will overwrite your previous configuration.

     ```yaml
     /usr/sbin/centreon-agent config \